ponylang/rfcs/text/0000-method-must-refer-to-trait-or-interface.md

 # Summary

-A public method on an actor or class must implement a declared interface or help complete a trait.
+A public method on an actor or class must implement a declared trait or help complete an interface.

 # Motivation